david-schmidt/KEGS-upstream/README.a2.compatibility.txt

 	the game.
 But on a IIgs, the ROM sets the $0036/$0037 vectors back to the default, and so we crash into the monitor instead.
-	Here's a memory fix and a disk-image fix: From the crack screen, press Shift-F6 (or middle mouse button) and in the KEGS debugger window enter: "1d0a:ea 6c 36 0" and then "g".
+	Here's a memory fix and a disk-image fix: From the crack screen, press F7 to open the KEGS debugger.
+	In the KEGS debugger window enter: "1d0a:ea 6c 36 0".
+Then just
+	continue the game from the crack screen by pressing a key.
 You can make this fix to the disk image using a sector editor and change Track $1E sector $09 offset $0A from "60 78 A9 03" to "EA 6C 36 00" and write it back.